mathisGarberg/angular-folder-structure/README.md

-Highly Scalable Angular Folder Structure
+Angular Folder Structure - Highly Scalable
 ========================================

 The project is inspired by the article on ITNEXT called